HelpBot Assistant

 Initialize the Toast with message

-The Toast message can be rendered by defining an title or content.
+The Toast message can be rendered by defining a title or content.

 Running the application

-Run the ng serve command in command window, it will serve your application and you can open the browser window.
-Output will appear as follows.
+Run the ng serve command in a command window; it will serve your application and you can open the browser window.
+The output will appear as follows.

 import { Component, ViewChild } from '@angular/core';